At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 “You never ride with me at all.”
 He sighed.
 “You’re training and you’re riding with her.”

 “Emelisse, I do not owe you an explanation for anything I do.
-My horse is tired and lathered, and I need to get her back to the stable to do this properly.
+I do not want to have a discussion with you right now, as I am sore and tired and I have a headache and I must still take care of my horse, who is also tired and lathered.
+I need to get her back to the stable to groom her properly.
 You may help me take care of her if you wish.”

 Disgust ran across Emelisse’s face.